Gaborone Dam: Description

-Dam construction began in 1963, capturing water from the Notwane River, at a time when the new capital city of Gaborone was in the planning stages.

-The original dam was complete in 1964.
+The dam construction began in 1963, capturing water from the Notwane River, at a time when the new capital city of Gaborone was in the planning stages.
+The original dam was completed in 1964.
 The dam is an earthcore fill structure.
 During the 1965-66 rainy season the reservoir filled and overflowed.

 Between 1983 and 1985 the dam was raised by 7 m to increase capacity, reaching a maximum height of 25 m and a length of 3.6 km.

 Raising the dam had to be done extremely carefully to ensure that the impervious upstream zone of the dam remained intact and was extended up the raised bank.
 Most of the reservoir is less than 10 ft deep.
 The surface area of the reservoir when full is 15 km2.

 Until completion of the Dikgatlhong Dam in 2011, the Gaborone dam was the largest in Botswana.

 Issues

 After the dam was opened and filled, the average water levels began to drop.
-In part, this was due to a cyclical change in rainfall, reducing the amount of water fed into the reservoir and increasing the impact of evaporation in the hot, dry climate.
+In the part, this was due to a cyclical change in rainfall, reducing the amount of water fed into the reservoir and increasing the impact of evaporation in the hot, dry climate.
 In part it was due to growth of the city and growing per-capita demand for water as the population became more affluent, using water for purposes such as filling swimming pools and washing cars.
 By the end of 2002 the reservoir was 79% full, and by the start of 2004 it was 54% full.
 By the end of 2004 the reservoir was just 27% full and the government was forced to impose harsh restrictions on water use.
 By September 2005 the reservoir was down to 17% full, or 34 L per citizen of Gaborone.

 In the drought-prone country, the water supply is a constant concern.
 A neon signboard in the city informs residents how full the reservoir is.
 The reservoir and the green buffer zone that surrounds it are the largest and most fragile ecosystem in the Gaborone area.
 A book published in 2004 noted that storm water drainage is poor in Gaborone, causing recurring street floods, and that pit latrines and overflowing sewage ponds endanger the water in the reservoir.